FOR IMMEDIATE RELEASE

 Hadiya Harrigan, Girl Scouts of Western Ohio

-Hadiya created a web development handbook, available online, that contains more than 20 lessons to help students and the public learn ASP.net and MySQL.
+Hadiya created a web development handbook, that contains more than 20 lessons to help students and the public learn ASP.net and MySQL.
 As a member of the Cincinnati Black Data Processing Associates and a participant in the High School Computer Competition, Hadiya understood the importance of developing a resource that is constantly updated and that keeps useful information about web development in a centralized location.
 As a passionate advocate for greater girl involvement in STEM fields, Hadiya hopes that her handbook will bring more girls and young women into the world of STEM and help bridge the STEM gender gap.

 Julie Kapuvari, Girl Scouts of Nassau County— New York